MayyadahShehadeh/reading-notes/class02.md

 ## Author Details
 - <*address*> : to containvcontact details for the author of the page
 - <*del*> : element can show text that has been deleted from it.
-- <*s*> : t indicates something that is no longer accurate or relevant (but that should not be deleted).
+- <*s*> : indicates something that is no longer accurate or relevant (but that should not be deleted).

 ## CSS Associates Style rules with HTML elements
 CSS works by associating rules with HTML elements.
 These rules govern how the content of specified elements should be displayed.
 A CSS rule contains two parts: a selector and a declaration.